The Goonies: Critical response

-Review aggregator Rotten Tomatoes reports that 76% of critics have given the film a positive review based on 62 reviews and 91% of the audience giving it a positive review; the average rating is 6.5/10.
+Review aggregator Rotten Tomatoes reports that 77% of critics have given the film a positive review based on 64 reviews, with an average rating of 6.5/10.
 The critical consensus: "The Goonies is an energetic, sometimes noisy mix of Spielbergian sentiment and fun-house tricks that will appeal to kids and nostalgic adults alike."
 At Metacritic it has a rating score of 62 based on 13 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film three stars out of four and called the film "a smooth mixture of the usual ingredients from Steven Spielberg action movies, made special because of the high-energy performances of the kids who have the adventures."
 Gene Siskel of the Chicago Tribune also awarded three stars out of four and wrote that after a dull start "some kind of minor movie miracle takes place, and The Goonies gets its act together as the kids stop trading wisecracks and get closer to finding their long-lost pirate treasure, thereby to help save their parents' homes.
 Only then do we accept The Goonies for what it is—a funny juvenile windup toy about kids in perilous, comic-book situations."
 Janet Maslin of The New York Times wrote that the film "has a kind of breakneck pacing that keeps it fast, funny, ingenious, entertaining, and — only a small point while the movie is in progress — almost entirely without staying power."
 Variety called it "a dangerous Disneyland sort of a film stamped with the Steven Spielberg style of high fun.
 Like other Spielberg summer extravaganzas, pic is a roller coaster ride best enjoyed as it's speeding along.
 Once it stops to consider the sacred state of adolescence, it becomes painfully syrupy."
 Michael Wilmington of the Los Angeles Times wrote that the film "resembles nothing so much as a wildly exaggerated fun-fair ride, one that keeps comically exposing you to dangers, comically pulling you away, then, finally, with a shivering plop, deposits you on dry land, in the bosom of your family."
 Paul Attanasio of The Washington Post called it "an artfully crafted movie, thrumming with energy and sometimes wit, and utterly uninvolving for anyone over the age of 12."
 Colin Greenland reviewed The Goonies for White Dwarf and stated, "The Goonies I was unable to enjoy because of a bunch of kids yelling and screaming all the way through.
 Not the audience, the actors."